SimonValentino/CowordleBot/README.md

 ## Initializing the Bot

 To create a Wordle bot object you must import the Bot class from wordle_bot.py.
 The Bot class has two optional parameters in its constructor, the word list it will use, and a list of starting words.
 If no word list is given it will make guesses from Wordle's official answer list.
 Also know that the Cowordle answer list and Wordle answer list are slightly different, with the Cowordle answer list having words like "april", so be sure to use that list for Cowordle.
 This list is still evolving, I just add to it when the bot can't guess the Cowordle word.
 All the lists can be found in their respective txt files and allocated in list form from the word_reservoir.py module.
 If no starting words are given it will calculate it's own starting word based on the word list that was given.
 I recommend leaving the word list parameter to its default because that will make the bot guess the word fastest.
 I also recommend giving the Wordle bot a starting word because if you do not than it will take a couple seconds to calculate the starting word itself, and those seconds can be crucial for the Cowordle webdriver.
 You should only pass multiple starting words if you are not playing on hard mode because the second word might not be valid after the hints of the first word.
 See "Starting Words Analysis" section for info on what words to start with.
+You can change the hard_mode keyword arg to False if you don't want the bot on hard mode.

 ## The Bot's Functions